mui/material-ui/docs/data/system/components/box/box.md

 ## Introduction

 The Box component is a generic container for grouping other components.
-It's a fundamental building block when working with MUI component libraries—you can think of it as a `<div>` with extra built-in features, like access to your app's theme and the [`sx` prop](/system/getting-started/the-sx-prop/).
+It's a fundamental building block when working with MUI System—you can think of it as a `<div>` with extra built-in features, like access to your app's theme and the [`sx` prop](/system/getting-started/the-sx-prop/).

 ### Usage